Masato Kai: Career

-The same year, the Japan Volleyball Association (JVA) announced the Japan men's national volleyball team roster for the upcoming international competition, and Kai was selected as one of the outside hitters for the first time.
+At the age of 18, Kai was selected as one of the outside hitters for the first time when the Japan Volleyball Association (JVA) announced the Japan men's national volleyball team roster for the upcoming international competition.

 In 2023, he participated in a friendly match with the Chinese national team and played an active role with his serves and spikes.
 After that, he was selected as one of 14 registered Japanese players for the Nagoya round in the first week of the FIVB Men's Volleyball Nations League, where he participated in the first round against Iran.

-At the end of the university league, Kai arrived in France in December and played for Paris Volley at the recommendation of Philippe Blain, where fellow national team member Kento Miyaura also played.
+At the end of the university league, Kai arrived in France in December and played for Paris Volley at the recommendation of Philippe Blain, along with fellow national team member Kento Miyaura.

 Later in 2024, Kai was chosen as one of 13 registered players to represent Japan at the 2024 Summer Olympics after qualifying for the first time in 16 years since the 2008 Summer Olympics through the traditional qualification tournament.

 In December of the same year, he contributed to the first victory of Senshu University at the 2024 All Japan Intercollegiate Volleyball Championship.
 He won two individual awards: the Most Valuable Player (MVP) and Best Server.
 He was appointed as the next captain following the retirement of the fourth-year players from the team.

-In January 2025, it was announced that he would be a special designated player for Osaka Bluteon.
-He made his SV League debut in the 14th game of the 2024-2025 season against Hiroshima Thunders on February 1st, where he scored a service ace.
+In January 2025, it was announced that Kai would be a special designated player for Osaka Bluteon.
+He made his SV League debut with a service ace in the 14th game of the 2024-2025 season against Hiroshima Thunders on February 1.
+From the beginning of the 2025-2026 season, he officially joined Osaka Bluteon and started in the opening game against Suntory Sunbirds on October 24.

+At the 2025 All Japan Intercollegiate Volleyball Championship held in December, Captain Kai led Senshu University to the semi-finals in two consecutive years.
+The team placed 4th, and he was awarded Best Scorer and Best Server.
+In the same month, he became a silver medalist at the 2025 FIVB Volleyball Men’s Club World Championship and made history as a player of the first Japanese club to reach the world final.